 Add Tabs inside a Group

-To add an already opened tab inside a group, you could take two different approaches.
-The shorter and quicker method is to simply drag the open tab to the desired group.
+You could take two approaches to add an already opened tab inside a group.
+The shorter and quicker method is simply dragging the open tab to the desired group.

 However, if you instead wish to take a slightly longer route, then right-click on the open tab, hover over the ‘Add a tab to group’ option and select the group from the existing list.
 You may also choose to create a new group if it’s available.

 What about adding a new unopened tab in a particular group?
 Well, there are again two different methods to carry out this task.

-- The first one, as you might have guessed, is to open a new tab the normal way and then drag it to the desired group.
+- As you might have guessed, the first one is to open a new tab normally and then drag it to the desired group.

 - The second method involves right-clicking on the group of your choice and selecting the New tab in the group option.

 This will launch a new empty tab window inside that group, which you could use to open the site of your choice.